 The members have reached some fundamental agreements:

-These are general principles only.
 There is ample opportunity for new members to get involved in developing details of these and other policies.

 Regular two-day meetings each month provide opportunities for members to participate in the design, legal, financial, and community building aspects of their project.
-While CDC provides the expert guidance, the cohousing group members are the ones who make all major decisions in their monthly general meetings.
+While CDC provides the expert guidance, the cohousing group members are the ones who make all major decisions in monthly general meetings.
 Social occasions like potlucks, walks, and outings are important, too, deepening members’ connections with each other while having fun.